LiveGTech/OS-Bootstrap/README.md

 Licensed by the [LiveG Open-Source Licence](LICENCE.md).

+For more information on LiveG OS and its various components, visit [the LiveG OS repository](https://github.com/LiveGTech/OS).

 ## Prerequisites
 Before bootstrapping LiveG OS, you'll need to run this command on a Debian host system to install the required tools: